 During a virtual visit, you and your provider will meet using video on a phone, iPad, tablet or laptop.
 Your provider can answer any questions you have, address your healthcare needs and adjust your medications, if needed.
 To learn more about how to complete a virtual visit please visit: ochsner.org/MyChart-virtual-visit.

 As we attempt to limit exposures of our patients and staff to the coronavirus, during this interim period you may see a different member of our care team.
 As always, our providers share your single medical record and fully understand your medical history.

 For the safety of our patients, your loved ones, our employees and our community, we are following the state of Louisiana Office of Public Health requirement to limit potential exposure of COVID-19 to patients.
 We currently have a zero-visitor policy with limited exceptions.
 Only under the conditions below are visitors allowed to see patients.

 - Essential visitors include laboring moms who may have one visitor.
 This visitor can be a spouse/partner, a relative or a friend.
-Doulas are not allowed, unless they are your one essential visitor.
+In addition to one visitor, Doulas are allowed and are considered part of your medical team.
 Patients are limited to one essential visitor per day.
 All essential visitors will be screened through temperature checks and appropriate questioning.